Holiday inspiration currently loading...

 Time to return home.
 Depart Lerwick at the end of the afternoon for the overnight journey on the cruise class Northlink Ferries service to Aberdeen.
 Accommodation on board in a double/twin en-suite outer cabin is included in the price.
 Arrive in Aberdeen at 0700 and enjoy breakfast on board before disembarking and continuing your onward journey.

 Orkney and Shetland, off the north coast of Scotland.
 The holiday described is based on taking your own car, but ask us if you would like a fly-drive proposal, flying to and between the islands and hiring a car on each island.

 £955 per person for March, £995 per person for April & October, £1045 per person for May to September

-Prices are based on two people sharing a room for this six night holiday and includes breakfast in both hotels, ferry crossings from Scrabster to Orkney, from Orkney to Shetland and from Lerwick to Aberdeen.
+Prices are based on two people sharing a room for this six night holiday and includes breakfast in both hotels, ferry crossings from Caithness to Orkney, from Orkney to Shetland and from Lerwick to Aberdeen.
 Outer two berth cabins included on the Orkney to Shetland and Shetland to Aberdeen crossings.
-We also include a Boat trip around Noss during your time on Shetland, and an Historic Scotland Explorer Pass covering entrance to their managed sites on Orkney, including Skara Brae and Maes Howe, and to Jarlshof on Shetland.
+We also include a Boat trip around Noss during your time on Shetland (please note this only runs between May and mid-September).

 If you would like to spend an extra night or two on either Orkney or Shetland, we’d be delighted to assist.
 Please contact us for more details.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.